 - When it comes to gifts, prioritize experiences over physical things

 - Borrow instead of buying – The Thingery, the Tool Library, or even your local public library are great resources

 Reuse and Repair

 Did your blender break?
 Repair it!
 People worldwide have been organizing events to offer free, or by donation, repairs of small appliances, power tools, electronics, and even garments, textiles and ceramics.
 Repairing can save money, teach you how to fix an item, and instill a deeper sense of community.
 Remember, a little repair can go a long way towards preventing unnecessary waste.
 If you do feel like refreshing your wardrobe or giving your home a new vibe, try buying second-hand items instead!

 3 easy tips:

 - Reuse your old clothes for a new purpose, by stitching some makeup remover cotton pads or perhaps a fabric strip to wash your bike

 - Participate in a neighborhood swap and exchange your old things for second-hand “new” things.
 Have you checked BUNZ out?

 - Find out more about your closest Repair Cafe

 After rewiring your grandmother’s ancient stand mixer for the tenth time but it’s got nothing left to give, it may be time to consider a trip to the recycling depot!
 Recycling is the final “R”, the last resort to managing broken, irreparable items.

 3 easy tips to recycle:

-- Find the closest small appliance and power tool recycling depot to you on our website! – there are more than 200 depots across BC that accept small appliances and power tools for recycling
+- Find the closest small appliance and power tool recycling depot to you on our website! – we partner with more than 250 depots across BC that accept over 400 small appliances and power tools for recycling.

-- Look out for Zero Waste Drop Off events happening year-round, or reach out to your local municipality to see what might be available near you.
+- Look out for Recycling Drop Off events happening in your community, reach out to your local municipality to see what might be available near you.
 For example, the Township of Langley has an event coming up on October 23 and 24, 2021!